The summer months mean lots of outdoor activities and lots of insects. A bottle of bug repellent is a necessity if you love to be outdoors.

-- Fill spray bottle (I used 8 ounce) 1/2 full with distilled or boiled water.
+- Fill spray bottle (I used 8 ounces) 1/2 full with distilled or boiled water.

 - Add witch hazel to fill almost to the top.

 - Add 30-50 drops of essential oils to desired scent.
 The more oils you use, the stronger the spray will be.
-A great smelling mixture is: Rosemary, Clove, Cajeput, Lavender, Cinnamon and Eucalyptus.
+A great smelling mixture consists of Rosemary, Clove, Cajeput, Lavender, Cinnamon and Eucalyptus.

 - Distilled water